5 Local Experience Gift Ideas That You can Give to Your Next Birthday Kid

 If you miss Toys R Us, come on over to my house!
 The toys are out of control.
-Yet when birthdays come around, friends and family inevitably get them more.
+Yet when birthdays come around, friends and family inevitably give my kids more.
 Because what else would they do?
 They love my kid and want to show them love through a gift.

-5 Favorite Birthday Gift Experience Ideas for Kids Around Grand Rapids
+5 Favorite Birthday Gift Experiences for Kids Around Grand Rapids

-We’ve compiled a list of birthday gift experiences inspiration and we hope it helps you find your next perfect birthday gift!
+We’ve compiled a list of birthday gift experience inspiration and we hope it helps you find your next perfect birthday gift!

 (Tasked with throwing the perfect kid-size birthday party?
 Our West Michigan Birthday Party Guide can help you find the perfect venue.)